 The cost of your system will depend on the size of your home, your energy needs, and other factors.
-POWERHOME Solar helps you get started with our $0 down, 100 percent financing* plan so you can begin saving on your utility bill from Day 1.
+POWERHOME Solar helps you get started with our $0 down, 100 percent financing* plan so you can begin saving on your electric bill from Day 1.

 Of course, a solar power system is more than just panels.
 It has many other components such as racks, wiring, an inverter, a solar production monitoring platform and smart meter.
 All of these factors are involved in the per-watt cost of your system.